NicoleBIA/Cereal-Market-Evolution/Data_Storytelling_Philosophy.md

 ## 🟪 Why Storytelling Matters in Business Intelligence

-Business Intelligence isn’t just about charts, dashboards, or tools—it’s about helping real people make smarter decisions.
+Business Intelligence isn’t just about charts, dashboards, or tools; it’s about helping real people make smarter decisions.
 I believe data should do more than inform.
 It should *guide, influence, and provoke action.*

 In a world overflowing with dashboards, I create intelligence products.